PabloCorteno/PabloCorteno/README.md

 Hi ! 👋 My Name Is Pablo Corteño.

-Im studying an engineer in computer systems. 🖥️
+Im a computer systems engineer. 🖥️

-I have basic knowlegde on:
+I have experience on:

 -Python 🐍